The pandemic has taken away from us the ability to travel.

 Saudia, formerly known as Saudi Arabian Airlines, is the flag carrier of Saudi Arabia, based out of Jeddah.
 The carrier’s main operational base is at the King Abdulaziz International Airport in Jeddah.

-It additionally operates from the King Khalid International Airport in Riyadh and the King Fahd International in Dammam.
+It operates from the King Khalid International Airport in Riyadh and the King Fahd International in Dammam.

 Flyadeal is a Saudi low-cost airline based at King Abdulaziz International Airport in Jeddah.